PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Preliminary

-Drawing from these primary observations, our method focuses on addressing the following: \textbf{1)} Based on the prediction uncertainty of the model, we \underline{automatically} select a subset of layers that would require further adaptation to a task, without relying on the pseudo-labels. \textbf{2)} As an indicator of the domain shift, we leverage the idea of \underline{parameter sensitivity} of these layers only and adaptively alter their learning rates.
-We freeze the layers that are not selected.
+Drawing from these primary observations, our method focuses on addressing the following: \textbf{1)} Based on the prediction uncertainty of the model, we \underline{automatically} select a subset of layers that would require further adaptation to a task, without relying on the pseudo-labels. \textbf{2)} As a domain shift indicator, we leverage the idea of \underline{parameter sensitivity} of these layers only and adaptively alter their learning rates.
+We \underline{freeze} the parameters of the unselected layers.